Expense Auditing for Educational Institutions

 What is the current expensing process?

 Sponsored classes and projects are amazing opportunities for students to learn and produce relevant work; however, expensing is a cumbersome, tedious process that inevitably comes hand in hand.
-From the experiences of CCA students using Workday, it was clear that the process wasn't pleasant because of:
+We began this project by looking at the experiences of CCA students.
+It was clear that the process wasn't pleasant because of:

 1. Confusing business terms on the expense report form